Collegial Relationship Meetings

-InPractice requires all doctors participating in the programme to establish and maintain a collegial relationship with a vocationally registered colleague working in the same or similar scope of practice to that in which the doctor usually works.
+InPractice requires all doctors participating in the programme to establish and maintain a collegial relationship with a vocationally registered colleague working in the same or similar scope of practice to that in which the doctor usually work and meet 4 times per year.

 Colleagues should be a role model of good medical practice, a sounding board for the doctor and a resource in times of difficulty.
 It is important to note that the collegial relationship is not a supervisory relationship and colleagues are not required to supervise a doctor’s practice.
 Neither is the colleague responsible or liable for a doctors clinical decisions, unless the colleague has been directly involved in the care of the doctor’s patients.